apple1417/apple1417.dev/_posts/2023-07-03-python-cross-compiling.md

 `path.msi`, only seem to contain a bunch of commands, while others contain actual files.
 Guess what's in `dev.msi` and `dev_d.msi`?
 Exactly what we need.

 The next problem is extracting them properly.
-So far, I'd been using 7zip to view inside the msis, but it doesn't parse the file name quite right, what it lists as `include_abstract.h` should actually be `include/abstract.h`.
+So far, I'd been using 7zip to view inside the MSIs, but it doesn't parse the file name quite right, what it lists as `include_abstract.h` should actually be `include/abstract.h`.
 Luckily, there's an alternative, `msiextract` (part of msitools), which can do this properly for us.